igordosreis/boilerplate-fullstack/README.md

 npm run setup:local
 ```

 Or click the 'Use this template' button at the top of this repository and then clone the newly created repository.
-After cloning, run on the root folder:
+After cloning, run on the root folder of the project:

 ```shell
 npm run setup:local